 10- Purchase necessary gear – Decide which items you want (or need) to take with you on the Camino and purchase them.
 For a list of suggested gear (and commentary), visit the “Gear List” page of this site, or click here.

-the refugio – most offer a “Pilgrim’s Menu,” which typically includes a simple
+the albergue– most offer a “Pilgrim’s Menu,” which typically includes a simple

 12- Purchase a guide book – There are several good guidebooks on the market and it’s a good idea to buy one.
-I choose a very simply guidebook called the Camino Frances, which I purchased from the Confraternity of St. James.
+For my first camino, I choose a very simply guidebook called the Camino Frances, which I purchased from the Confraternity of St. James.
 It was very inexpensive and was all I needed.
+For my second camino, I purchased the defacto authoritative English language guide book by John Brierely.
 Refer to our “Books” page for more information on guidebooks, or click here.

 14- Read one or more memoirs of past pilgrims – This is optional of course, but you may find it helpful to read about the Camino experiences of others, which is a good way to prepare for your own journey.
 For a suggested reading list, refer to the “Books” section of this site or click here.
 You can also visit the “Travelogue” page of this site to read excerpts from my journal.